 Have regular clear-outs.
-Clutter can add to feelings of tension and a clean, clear home allows a clearer, more peaceful mind.
+Clutter can add to feelings of tension, while a clean and clear home allows a more peaceful mind.

 Acceptance is crucial for peace of mind.
 Accepting that there are few guarantees in the world and learning to tolerate uncertainty is a huge leap in the peace-of-mind stakes.
 Differentiate between what you can and cannot control.

 When we are mindful, we are fully present in the moment and acutely aware of our five senses: touch, taste, sight, hearing, and smell.

 Engage your senses.
 This leaves less time for your mind to worry and think about “what ifs.”

 So how can you practice mindfulness?
 Try breathing exercises and meditation, and focus on one thing at a time.

 Here you can learn about The Power of Mindfulness.

 The more we like ourselves, the greater our peace of mind.
 We accept ourselves more and feel at ease in the world, no matter what situation we find ourselves in.
 We experience less insecurity, and as a result, our inner peace is heightened.